-As also illustrated in Figure 3, identity theft cases filed in FY2008 decreased relative to cases filed in FY2007.
-Identity theft convictions, however, increased.
-This is accompanied by a continued increase in aggravated identity theft case filings and convictions.
-Several factors could possibly contribute to the decrease in FY2008 case filings.
-One is that this data represent natural fluctuation in identity theft cases.
-Although the general trend is that between FY1998 and FY2008 identity theft case filings and convictions increased, there is fluctuation in the data.
-For example, case filings and prosecutions in FY2004 both decreased relative to levels in FY2003, but thereafter the number of case filings and convictions continued to increase.
-A second explanation for the decrease in the number of identity theft cases filed in FY2008 relative to FY2007 is that some cases in which defendants would have been charged with identity theft in earlier years may more recently have been charged with aggravated identity theft.
-Therefore, a decrease in identity theft case filings may be complemented with an increase in identity theft case filings.
+As illustrated in Figure 3, the number of identity theft cases filed in FY2010 maintained the downward trend from FY2008 and FY2009.
+This was accompanied by a sustained increase in aggravated identity theft case filings.
+Several factors could possibly contribute to these divergent trends.
+One explanation is that some cases in which defendants would have been charged with identity theft in earlier years may more recently have resulted in defendants being charged with aggravated identity theft.
+Therefore, a decrease in identity theft case filings may be complemented with an increase in aggravated identity theft case filings.
 As mentioned before, aggravated identity theft became a federal crime in 2004, and is reflected in Figure 3 by the increase in aggravated identity theft case filings and convictions in later years.
 Analysts would need to evaluate several more years of data to make any reliable or valid predictions regarding factors contributing to fluctuations in identity theft and aggravated identity theft prosecutions.
-Taken together, however, identity theft and aggravated identity theft case filings and convictions have generally increased over the last decade.